 Affinity Groups and Social Initiatives

-Our clients rely on us to identify and help them respond to emerging markets, advances in technology, and other forces that shape their industries.
-We believe imagination, ingenuity and vision can create environments conducive to innovation and resourcefulness, as well as improve business practices.
+Understanding that the path forward is through the past, we believe imagination, ingenuity and vision can create environments conducive to innovation and resourcefulness, as well as improve business practices.
 One of our most distinctive competitive advantages is the quality of our knowledge and the infrastructure we have in place.
 We continually seeks ways to foster creativity as a tool that can build more livable communities and serve as an important economic resource in their revitalization.
 We use the intellectual, financial, and collaborative power of our firm to help address some of the world’s most pressing problems.

 The Mentor and Protégé.
 The quality of our employees is the cornerstone of our ability to serve our partners and clients.
 For this reason, we invest tremendous resources in identifying exceptional people, developing their skills, and creating an environment that fosters their growth as leaders.
 Our affinity groups facilitate relationship-building among employees with shared interests and backgrounds and provide a forum in which traditional and peer-mentoring opportunities may develop and flourish.
 In addition, our affinity groups play a key role in the firm’s ongoing endeavors regarding student recruitment, associate mentoring and peer networking, career development, workplace inclusion, retention, and community involvement.
 The groups meet regularly and discuss topics relevant to their communities, professional experiences and personal interests.
 Meetings vary from casual conversations to structured sessions with agendas and guest speakers.
 Among these efforts is a six-month leadership program for high-performing senior associates selected on the basis of their developmental potential, an annual retreat for our partners and clients.